mvolkmann/blog/src/warp.md

 Each pane is described by providing its current working directory and the last command executed in it.
 To navigate to one of the panes, click its description.

+Currently there is no way to swap the positions of two panes within their tab.

 ## Blocks